brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-20.md

 and nearly bumping into the woman, who inched away with a belied nervousness.

-"*It*hurts*!"*the masculine hiss cried, *"Theysss burned me!
+"*It* hurts*!*" the masculine hiss cried, "*Theysss burned me!
 I can't sssee!
 I can't sssee!
-Heal me!"*
+Heal me!*"

 Umbridge cast a cautious look at her servant, and indeed it appeared the trap spell Snape had laid had done great damage.
 The head of the serpent